Competition for Development

 The lacrosse athlete development model takes a progressive approach to preparing athletes for long-term success.
 By providing developmentally appropriate competition formats and rules, players get to play in ways that align with their physical, cognitive, social, and emotional development.

-It starts with small-sided games at younger ages, with size of field and numbers of player progressively increasing as players develop both physically and cognitively.
-When players are developing skills and have emerging decision making capacity, the game supports that development.
+It starts with small-sided games at younger ages, with size of field and the number of players progressively increasing as players develop both physically and cognitively.
+When players are developing skills and have emerging decision-making capacity, the game supports that development.

 It’s all about the right competition at the right time.

-US Lacrosse has introduced new youth rules that will take effect during the 2017 season that align with the principles of the Lacrosse Athlete Development Model.
+US Lacrosse has introduced new youth rules, effective with the 2017 season, that align with the principles of the Lacrosse Athlete Development Model.

 Using Competition as a Teaching Tool Webinar

-Coaching kids in competition formats that are not the traditional field and numbers of players can be daunting.
-Take advantage of this free webinar to learn how various competition models at the youth level can be utilized to develop lacrosse athletes so kids learn more, improve and have a great experience.
+Coaching kids in competition formats that are not the traditional field size and number of players can be daunting.
+Take advantage of this free webinar to learn how various competition models at the youth level can be utilized to develop lacrosse athletes that learn more, improve more, and have a great experience.